Cycling for Weight Loss

 Each person’s genetic makeup is unique, meaning our body type and the ability to lose weight, gain weight, and build muscle vary greatly.

-While one body type may have difficulty gaining muscle or fat (cyclist body), another may gain muscle and fat easily (footballer’s body).
-Though this impact is considerable, it is only one facet of the wide array of factors that regulate weight.
+While one body type may have difficulty gaining muscle or fat (cyclist body), another may gain muscle and fat quickly (footballer’s body).
+Though this impact is considerable, it is only one facet of the vast array of factors that regulate weight.

 Non-exercise activity thermogenesis (NEAT) is one clear representation of this genetic effect.
-In a study done by the Mayo Clinic, 16 normal-weight participants were over-fed by 1,000 calories each day for 8 weeks.
-The person with the most adaptive metabolism gained 0.79lbs and the individual with the lowest adaptive metabolism gained 9.3 pounds.
+In a study by the Mayo Clinic, 16 normal-weight participants were over-fed by 1,000 calories each day for eight weeks.
+The person with the most adaptive metabolism gained 0.79lbs, and the individual with the lowest adaptive metabolism gained 9.3lbs.

-Muscle tissue burns more calories than fat tissue.
-Meaning that individuals with more muscle, or a greater muscle-to-fat ratio, will not only burn more calories during exercise but also while at rest.
+Muscle tissue burns more calories than fat tissue, meaning that individuals with more muscle or a higher muscle-to-fat ratio will burn more calories during exercise and rest.
 Add strength training to your exercise routine to have a dual effect on weight loss by calories burnt during a session and muscle added.

 What Muscles Does Cycling Work?

-Cycling primarily works the glute muscles and thigh muscles.
-The size of these muscles is significant (the gluteus maximus is the largest muscle in the body).
-Cycling can grow these muscles and help you experience some of the benefits described above.
+Cycling primarily works the gluteus, lower leg, and thigh muscles, increasing strength and size.
+In addition, a small amount of activation in the core and upper body will build muscular endurance.
+Cycling can grow these muscles and help you experience some of the metabolic benefits described above.

 How Does Keeping a Healthy Weight Benefit Me?